Grow your server

 How to read it in Analyse

-Every Campaign page shows total revenue attributed.
+Every Campaign page shows total revenue attributed on the Overview tab.
 That's the top number.
 You subtract what you paid and you have it.

 If you want to automate this further, on the Campaign page you can enter "Campaign spend" so Analyse does the math for you and shows ROI directly.